Eitan-brightleaf/php-checker/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-This plugin scans your installed plugins and themes for potential PHP compatibility issues when upgrading to newer PHP versions using PHP_CodeSniffer with the PHPCompatibilityWP standard.
+This plugin scans your installed plugins and themes for potential PHP compatibility issues when upgrading to newer PHP versions.

 == Description ==